-Additional information may be useful during the atolashment phase of FF-PFAs.
+Additional information may be useful during the establishment photo of FF-PFAs.
 This includes:

-- historical records of detection, viology and population dynamics of the target pest(s), and survey activities for the designate starget per so in the FF-PFA - the results of phytosan ary peasures taken as part of actions following detections of fruit flies in the FF-PFA - records of the comme cial production of host crops in the area, an estimate of non-commercial production and be production and the production and the production are production and the production of wild host material - lists of the other free fly species of economic importance that may be present in the FF-PFA.
+- historical records of detection, biology and population as mices of the target pest(s), and survey activities for the designated target pest(s) in the FP 3FA - the results of phytosanitary measures taken as part of actions following detections of fruit flies in the FF-PFA - records of the commercial production of host crops in the area, an estimate of non-commercial production and the presence of wild host material - lists of the other fruit fly pecies of economic importance that may be present in the FF-PFA.

-2.2.5 Domestic declaration of pest freedom
+2.2.5 Domestic declaration Spest Feedom

-The NPPO should verify the fruit fly free status of the area (in accordance with ISPM 8:1998) specifically by confirming compliance with the procedures set up in accordance with this standard (surveillance and controls).
+The NPPO should verify the fructually free status of the area (in accordance with ISPM 8:1998) specifically by confine in compliance with the procedures set up in accordance with this standard (surveillance and control.
 The NPPO should declare and notify the establishment of the FF-PFA, as appropriate.